Yearly Archives: 2011

 Eduardo Nayap Kinin

-The Amazon basin lies not only in Brazil (different than perhaps thought) but it spreads over several countries including Peru.
-After the English Wikipedia about 60% of the area of Peru belongs to this geographical region (equivalent to the area of Italy and Spain together!).
-On April 14th in 2011 Eduardo Nayap Kinin has been elected as the first indigenous from the Amazon ...
-Read More »
+Peru Contrary to what some people might think, the Amazon basin does not only lie in Brazil, but it also spreads over several countries, including Peru.
+According to the English Wikipedia, around 60% of Peru belongs to this geographical region (an area equivalent to that of Italy and Spain combined!).
+On 14 April 2011, Eduardo Nayap Kinin became the first …

 Europe’s Fear of China